A Guide to Filing a Utility Patent Application

-The purpose of the abstract is to enable the USPTO and the public to quickly determine the nature of the technical disclosures of your invention.
+The purpose of the specification’s abstract is to enable the USPTO and the public to quickly determine the nature of the technical disclosures of your invention.
 The abstract points out what is new in the art to which your invention pertains.
 It should be in narrative form and generally limited to a single paragraph, and it must begin on a separate page.
 An abstract should not be longer than 150 words.
 See MPEP § 608.01(b) for more information.

-A patent application is required to contain drawings if drawings are necessary to understand the subject matter to be patented.
+Separate from the specification, a patent application is required to contain drawings if drawings are necessary to understand the subject matter to be patented.
 Most patent applications contain drawings.
 The drawings must show every feature of the invention as specified in the claims.
 A drawing necessary to understand the invention cannot be introduced into an application after the filing date of the application because of the prohibition against new matter.
 Please see the detailed Drawing Requirements section.

 Oath or Declaration